 “The PARTNER 3 results make FDA approval of TAVR for this low-risk population even more likely and will undoubtedly fuel patient interest in this less-invasive option,” says PARTNER 3 co-author and steering committee member Samir Kapadia, MD, Section Head of Interventional Cardiology at Cleveland Clinic.

 He notes that the most important determinants of whether a patient is a good candidate for TAVR are anatomic suitability for the valve, which is usually assessed by CT scan, and a thorough analysis to exclude other conditions that would require cardiac surgery — most commonly coronary artery disease requiring bypass surgery, enlargement of the aorta or other severe heart valve problems.
+Indeed, one-third of patients could not be entered into the study based on pre-procedure screening.
+In addition, patients with bicuspid valves were not candidates.

 Rationale and design of PARTNER 3